kriti-g/db-design-orm-assignment/README.md

 UML Class Diagram: https://github.com/kriti-g/db-design-orm-assignment/blob/master/UML%20diagram/db_design_final_project_UML.pdf

 User:
-Our users are required to input their first name, last name, username, password, email and date of birth when using our interface.
-This is a way of tracking the users that publish recipes on our platform.
-First and last name, username, password, and email are all strings, while date of birth is formatted as a date including the exact time.
+User information includes first and last name, username, password, and email, which are all strings.
+Date of birth is stored as a date with no time information.

 Recipe:
 Our recipes contain the cuisine type, name, description, preparation time and cook time.
 Each recipe has its own distinct ID, which will be useful as a foreign key for ingredient and instruction.
 The recipe cuisine type has choices of Greek, Indian, Taiwanese, Japanese and Brazilian cuisines.
 The name is a string of the original name of the food, such as ‘Spanakopita’, which is a Greek cuisine.
-The description is also a string, but translated to English, so users understand it better, which would translate Spanakopita to ‘Spinach Pie’.
+The description is also a string and it explains what the food is in further detail.
+For example in the above example, it contains the name but translated to English, so users understand it better - 'Spanakopita' to ‘Spinach Pie’.
-Preparation and cook time are both integers in minutes.
+Preparation and cook time are both integers, their value being in minutes.

 Ingredient:
 Our ingredients contain the name of the ingredient, measurement of the ingredient and the recipe ID, which is the foreign key to the recipe.